 - The best identity theft protection services

 Those moves, while important, only go so far.
-In addition to protecting your mobile activity, you'll also want to consider the best ad blockers for your browser as well as other privacy minded apps that keep your activity away from prying eyes.
-You could even say that a good ad blocker is as important as having the best VPN and best password manager on hand.
+That's why you'll also want to consider the best ad blockers for your browser as well as other privacy minded apps that keep your activity away from prying eyes.

 Even the best ad blockers have their downsides.
 For starters, they take away revenue from free sites that are supported by ads (like this one).
 But if you're willing to justify that trade-off, you can find plenty of extensions and apps that let you browse the web in piece, wither you're doing it from a mobile device or computer.